RaisanenMarkus/csharp/docs/part5/part5-2.md

 }
 ```

 The constructor call **this(name, 0)** might seem a bit weird.
-We can use **this** to have one constructor invocation call another constructor method, whic reduces "copy-paste code".
-In the example above, you could imagine the upper constuctor calling the lower one, with values **name** and **0**.
-As the lower constructor already defines how those values are to be treated, there is no need to separately define the variables in the upper constructor.
-This kind of constructor call does not change the code's behavior, and new objects can be created just like before:
+We can use **this** to have one constructor invocation call another constructor method, which reduces "copy paste code".
+In the example above you could imagine the upper constuctor calling the lower one,with values **name** and **0**.
+As the lower constructor already defines how those values are to be treated there is no need to separately define the variables in the upper constructor.
+This kind of constructor call does not change the code's behavior and new objects can be created just like before.

 ```cs
 static void Main(string[] args)